Checkpointing a container is the functionality to create a stateful copy of a

 encryption.
 The underlying CRI implementations (the container runtime on that node)

-should create the checkpoint archive to be only accessible by the root
+should create the checkpoint archive to be only accessible by the root user.
+It

 is still important to remember if the checkpoint archive is transferred to another